gem/oq-engine/doc/user-guide/workflows/secondary-perils.rst

 susceptibility class.
 The remaining models are the academic geospatial models, i.e., statistical models that uses globally available input variables as first-order proxies to characterise saturation and density properties of the soil.
 The shaking component is expressed either in terms of Peak Ground Acceleration , :math:`PGA`, or Peak Ground Velocity , :math:`PGV`.
+These methods are simplified from older, more comprehensive liquefaction evaluations performed at a single site following in-depth geotechnical analysis.

 *****
 HAZUS
 *****

-The HAZUS model classifies each site into a liquefaction susceptibility class, :math:`LSC`, based on the geologic and geotechnical characteristics of the site, such as the sedimentological type and the deposition age of the unit.
+The HAZUS model (see `HAZUS manual <https://www.hsdl.org/?view&did=12760>`_) classifies each site into a liquefaction susceptibility class, :math:`LSC`, based on the geologic and geotechnical characteristics of the site, such as the sedimentological type and the deposition age of the unit.
+Note that descriptions of the susceptibility classes may not align perfectly with the descriptions of the geologic units.
 In addition to the :math:`LSC` and the local ground acceleration at each site, the depth to groundwater at the site and the magnitude of the causative earthquake will affect the probability that a given site will experience liquefaction.

 The equation that describes this probability is: